 Charles Dowding – Mr “No Dig” – Great books and great online resources.

 Heritage Seed Library – Pay a tiny amount each month to become a member of the heritage seed library.
-You’ll get “free” heritage seeds each year and get 10% off at the organic seed catalogue and you’ll know you’re supporting a great thing.
+You’ll get “free” heritage seeds each year and get 10% off at the organic seed catalogue (see below) and you’ll know you’re supporting a great thing.

 Organic Seed Catalogue – Good source of organic seeds.
-Recently taken over by Dobies – not sure how that will effect the quality of the seeds.

 Brown Envelope Seeds – I haven’t actually bought from them but they come highly recommended.
 Based in West Cork.